How to backup Google Workspace data to Google Cloud Storage.

 - Specify the storage class for the backup data.
 Coldline is recommended.
 You can see more information about Google Cloud Storage class and find the pricing details for the different Google Cloud storage classes at Cloud Storage Pricing.

-- Click Next and go through the following steps in reference to initial configurations.
+Click Next and go through the following steps in reference to initial configurations.
+You can directly use the newly-generated service account key file for the next step.